plandes/util/doc/introspect-cli.md

 The [ApplicationFactory] is the framework entry point that requires only one parameter, which is the package distribution name and usually the name space of the application.
+Large organizations or projects prefix the string with their name and the name is used in `setup.py` to resources that make up the package distribution.

+The second parameter is the [resource](config.html#resources) *application context*, which as mentioned usually goes in the `resources` directory.
+However, to keep things simple, ours points to a file in the root directory for this example.
 When we run this application from the command line using a help flag (`--help`), we get:
 ```bash
 $ ./main.py --help